yousef-alramli/reading-notes/README.md

 # Mindset Summary

+**Hello my name is Yousef Alramli, 25 years old adn this is my sammary i hope you like it.**

 ## At first we shall know that the two types of mindset are:
 1. Fixed mindset
 2. Growth mindset